indra101/php-tech-task/README.md

 You can access the application in your browser at the given URL (<https://localhost:8000> by default) and add:
-1. '\lunch' to get the suggested recipes for today
+1. '/lunch' to get the suggested recipes for today
-2. '\lunch\YYYY-mm-dd' to get the suggested recipes for the specified date
+2. '/lunch/YYYY-mm-dd' to get the suggested recipes for the specified date

 Tests